Definitions

 This is based on the Paper “Extracting Sustainable Earnings from

-Profit Margins, Tel Aviv University.
-The measure is positively associated with earnings persistence and better earnings predictability. |
+Profit Margin", Tel Aviv University.
+The measure is positively associated with earnings persistence and better earnings predictability.
+I use this in conjunction with "accruals" to judge the quality of earnings. |

 Kelly formula |